 The first of these women was Georgia.
-Georgia is 6 years old and came to the rally with her dad.
+Georgia, pictured below, is 6 years old and came to the rally with her dad.
 She told me that she was excited to see other girls speaking to such a large group of people.

 “I’ve never seen them in real life before, only on TV,” she told me.
 “I think [Hillary Clinton] will talk about why you should vote for her.”

 The possibility of a female president is a big deal for girls like Georgia.
 In a political system in which 43 of the 44 occupants of 1600 Pennsylvania Ave have been white men, representation and visibility are important.
+A woman in the White House makes it possible for little girls to aspire to the highest office in the world, and know that it is, in some way, attainable.
+They call attention to the unsung battles that women still fight in this country: battles against misogyny, battles for equal pay, battles to be taken seriously in the workplace.
 In The Politics of Presence, Anne Phillips brings light to the issue that a male-dominated legislature often leaves behind issues that primarily affect women.
-A woman in the White House makes it possible for little girls to aspire to the highest office in the world, and know that it is, in some way, attainable.
-It calls attention to the unsung battles that women still fight in this country: battles against misogyny, battles for equal pay, battles to be taken seriously in the workplace.
 The presence of a woman in the White House would promote real conversations regarding marginalized communities across our nation.
 Above all, putting a woman in the White House sends a message to all people, boys and girls, that women are just as capable and just as valuable as their male counterparts.

 The women I talked to last Thursday aren’t supporting Hillary Clinton simply because she is a woman.
 They have strategic political reasons for casting their ballots one way or another.
 But these women also recognize the simple, intense power of this moment for themselves and for future generations of women.